Software for Climate Change and Land Use Planning in Costa Rica

 The Protocol combines spatial data from international, national and local open sources, applied through the integrated use of various GIS, design and statistical tools in one single software tool.
 It allows to conduct land use foresight for investigating and providing information about future land use and impacts of possible land use decisions on society, the economy and the environment.
 It comprises a range of analytical tools and approaches that have been introduced through the planning process, combined with traditional practices including social and environmental impact assessments.
 Zoning and development plans, which may have a major impact on the environment and community, must be assessed for their environmental and social impact.
 These assessments are often done in conjunction with risk and vulnerability analyses for the planning area.

-The Climate LUP Protocol is a software application tools that will be used by local government planners to reduce climate risks in four ways:
+The Climate LUP Protocol is a software application tool that will be used by local government planners to reduce climate risks in four ways:

 - limiting development in hazard-prone areas